ModelOriented/shapviz/README.md

 ## Introduction

 SHAP (SHapley Additive exPlanations, [1]) is an ingenious way to study black box models.
 SHAP values decompose - as fair as possible - predictions into additive feature contributions.
 Crunching SHAP values requires clever algorithms by clever people.
-Analyzing them, however, is super easy with the right visualizations.
-The "shapviz" package offers the latter:
+Analyzing them, however, is super easy with the right visualizations. {shapviz} offers the latter:

 - `sv_dependence()`: Dependence plots to study feature effects and interactions.
 - `sv_importance()`: Importance plots (bar plots and/or beeswarm "summary" plots) to study variable importance.